 Special precautions & warnings:

-Pregnancy and breast-feeding: Not enough is known about the use of bifidobacteria during pregnancy and breast-feeding.
+Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking bifidobacteria if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Weakened immune system: There is some concern that “probiotics” might grow too well in people with a weak immune system and cause infections.
 Although this has not occurred specifically with bifidobacteria, there have been rare cases involving other probiotic species such as lactobacillus.
 If you have a weakened immune system (e.g., you have HIV/AIDS or are undergoing cancer treatment), check with your healthcare provider before using bifidobacteria.